 Juicy.
 Ripe.
 Sweet.
 Heavenly.

-I jazzed up my super popular Easiest creamiest kulfi recipe and packed it with fresh mangoes.
+I jazzed up my super popular Easy Kulfi Recipe and packed it with fresh mangoes.

-This mango kulfi recipe involves one additional step of cooking pureed mangoes and then incorporating into the kulfi recipe.
+This mango kulfi with condensed milk involves one additional step of cooking pureed mangoes and then incorporating into the kulfi recipe.

 - Super Creamy